chunsu/Tidydata/the code book.md

 5. STANDING
 6. LAYING
 - `test_X` and `train_X` values of measurements
-- `features`  names of the measurements
+- `features`  names of the measurements.
+The complete list of variables of each feature vector for the tidydata is available in 'selected_features.txt'
 -  `test_Y` and `train_Y` label activity type with index 1 ~ 6
 -  `subject_test` and `subject_train` label participated subject with index 1 ~ 30